dd-hebert/uv_pro/README.md

 uvp -p path\to\folder\mydatafolder
 ```

+**Tip:** You can use short paths by setting the **root directory** or opening a terminal session inside the same folder your data files are located.

 Command Line Arguments
 ----------------------
 #### ``-p``, ``--path`` : string, required
 The path to the UV-Vis data, either a .KD file or a folder (.csv format).
+You can use a path relative to the current working directory, an absolute path, or a path relative to the root directory (if one has been set).

 ___